Champ-Haut

 Champ-Haut (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Le Valdestain and Champ-Haut.

 The Commune is one of 27 communes that make up the Natura 2000 protected area of Bocages et vergers du sud Pays d'Auge.

 The source of the river Touques is within this commune.
+In addition the river La Maure and a stream, Ruisseau des Viviers flow through the commune.